Backward stochastic differential equations with nonlinear Young drivers I: Some preliminary proofs on nonlinear Young integrals

-{\bf Acknowledgment} J. Song is partially supported by National Natural Science Foundation of China (No. 12471142); JS and HZ are supported by the Fundamental Research Funds for the Central Universities.
+{\bf Acknowledgment} We wish to thank Peter Friz for helpful discussions and comments.
+J. Song is partially supported by National Natural Science Foundation of China (No. 12471142); JS and HZ are supported by the Fundamental Research Funds for the Central Universities.
 HZ is partially supported by NSF of China and Shandong (no. 12031009, ZR2023MA026); Young Research Project of Tai-Shan (no. tsqn202306054); DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields'', Projects B04 and B05.